A celebration of social life before social media, when to meet was to talk, laugh and move to music together.

 This work mirrors the interest that Dance Makers Collective has always had in social dances.
 In some ways, these spaces for social dance reflect the aims of DMC itself – to gather, share ideas, and to support each other creatively, socially, and artistically.
 To dance together.

-The Rivoli features some of Australia's best dancers and a stellar live band.
+The Rivoli features some of Australia's best dancers from Geelong's Attitude Dance Company and a stellar live band, Soul Sister Swing.
 We invite you and your favourite dance partner to be swept into an immersive exploration of mid-century nightlife, desire and social connection.
 It is Dance Makers Collective’s most ambitious work yet, The Rivoli, an ode to a bygone dance era.

 - Director and Co-choreographer Miranda Wheen